What To Consider When Planning To In-Licence An eCTD Dossier?

 1. Valid submission according to EU validation criteria

-Another factor to consider when reviewing an eCTD dossier is technical validation.
+The first factor to consider when reviewing an eCTD dossier is technical validation.
 Before importing the dossier, ensure successful technical validation has been run on all sequences.

 Look to see the date of when this acquired dossier was started within eCTD.
 Older dossier structures may not be valid as per new validation criteria.
 It is important to consider this possibility when acquiring a licence.